randomcoww/homelab/README.md

 ### Provisioner

 [Provisioner](setup_provisioner) generates configuration for the PXE boot environment on the local Matchbox instance.
-Provisioner consists of a network gateway with Nftables and a PXE environemnt with a Matchbox instance of its own, DHCP and TFTP.
+Provisioner consists of a network gateway with Nftables and a PXE environment with a Matchbox instance of its own, DHCP and TFTP.

 ```
 cd setup_provisioner